openMetadataInitiative/openMINDS_documentation/docs/schema_specifications/core/products/softwareVersion.rst

    :semantic name: https://openminds.ebrains.eu/vocab/developer
    :value type: | linked object array \(1-N\) of type
                 | `Organization <https://openminds-documentation.readthedocs.io/en/v1.0/schema_specifications/core/actors/organization.html>`_ or `Person <https://openminds-documentation.readthedocs.io/en/v1.0/schema_specifications/core/actors/person.html>`_
-   :instructions: Add one or several developers (person or organization) that contributed to the code implementation of this research product version.
+   :instructions: If necessary, add one or several developers (person or organization) that contributed to the code implementation of this software version.
+Note that these developers will overwrite the once provided in the software product this version belongs to.

 `BACK TO TOP <SoftwareVersion_>`_